MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 For example, you may want to have a popup message appear on email messages labeled **Public,** but have a PowerPoint presentation attached that's labeled **General.**

-For more information about advanced properties, see [Admin Guide: Custom configurations for the Azure Information Protection unified labeling client](rms-client/clientv2-admin-guide-customizations.md).
+For more information about advanced properties and Outlook customizations, see [Admin Guide: Custom configurations for the Azure Information Protection unified labeling client](rms-client/clientv2-admin-guide-customizations.md).

-## Next steps